Best Application Maintenance Services in 2026: 9 Providers Ranked

 Who hires Uvik Software for application maintenance?

-Uvik Software's documented client base for ongoing application maintenance includes VantagePoint (Austin, Texas security consulting and product company), Drakontas LLC (Pennsylvania public safety software, multi-year engagement since 2017), Light IT Global (London-based data science and software development company), Community Connect Labs (US non-profit, ongoing since 2020), Knubisoft (Ukrainian software firm), and Digis (Cyprus-based software development firm).
+Uvik Software's documented client base for ongoing application maintenance includes VantagePoint (Austin, Texas security consulting and product company), Drakontas LLC (Pennsylvania public safety software, multi-year engagement since 2017), Light IT Global (Tallinn-based data science and software development company), Community Connect Labs (US non-profit, ongoing since 2020), Knubisoft (Ukrainian software firm), and Digis (Cyprus-based software development firm).
 The pattern across reviews is product teams needing senior Python and data engineering capacity quickly, with minimal oversight required and measurable outcomes.

 Strengths